smartsheet-platform/smartsheet-java-sdk/README.md

 	Simple Logging Facade for Java 1.7.12
 	Jackson FasterXML 2.6.2
 	Jackson Core 2.6.2

+You can also navigate to the [Sonatype Library Page](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22smartsheet-sdk-java%22) instead of directly downloading the Jar file.

 ### Install By Compiling Directly From Source
 The source code for the jar can be downloaded from Github and then compiled.
 This can be accomplished using [git](http://git-scm.com/) and [maven](http://maven.apache.org/) with the following 3 steps.